 To begin to prepare roses for their winter dormancy, discontinue fertilizing in late summer or early fall, or more specifically, a minimum of one month before your local first-frost date.
 Continuing to fertilize rose bushes in autumn promotes new growth at a time when the objective is the opposite.
-Also refrain from deheading or cutting blooms, and allow the development of rose hips, which encourages the plant to harden for winter.
-Lastly, to reduce risk of disease the following year, remove all leaf debris from around the base of the bush.
+Also refrain from deadheading or cutting blooms, and allow the development of rose hips, which encourages the plant to harden for winter.
+Last, to reduce risk of disease the following year, remove all leaf debris from around the base of the bush.

-Despite the fact that roses can freeze at temperatures below 32 F, only basic winter protection is needed in areas where subfreezing temperatures stay above 20 F. The reason for this is that proper rose winterization keeps the plants cold and frozen throughout winter.
+Despite the fact that roses can freeze at temperatures below 32 F, basic rose winterization tips help in areas where subfreezing temperatures stay above 20 F. The reason for this is that proper rose winterization keeps the plants cold and frozen throughout winter.
 The severe damaging effects come not specifically from the cold but rather alternating freezing and thawing.

 In areas with severe winters, like Minnesota and Vermont, additional protection is needed for roses to survive.
 One popular winterization method uses plastic foam rose cones that fit over bushes.
 Add a couple ventilation holes, however, to keep air from heating up inside.
-Another winterization method to consider in Northern regions is the "Minnesota Tip," in which the bush is partially uprooted, pushed over into a trench and covered with soil.
+Another winterization method to consider in Northern regions is the "Minnesota Tip," which means the bush is partially uprooted, pushed over into a trench and covered with soil.

 Healthy roses that are properly tended year-round have a greater chance of surviving extremely low subfreezing temperatures than those suffering from pests or diseases.
 Get into a routine of regular watering, fertilizing and pruning your rose bushes to keep them strong, healthy and ready for cold winter temperatures.
 When pruning, use sanitized pruning shears to prevent spreading diseases.